BitCANN/bitcann-contracts/README.md

 ## TLDs

-Top Level Domains (TLDs) like `.bch` and `.sat` do not exist within the contract system directly as a `value`.
-The names as part of the commitment in any of the NFTs in the system do not have the TLD in them.
-Instead, it exists in the AuthChain.
-This is done to allow bigger names and reduce the contract size and complexity.
+Top Level Domains (TLDs) like `.bch` and `.sat` exist in the contracts as constructor parameters, adding them to the authchain is not required.

-During the genesis phase, the Registry.cash contract is initialized with the `nameCategory`.
-The `authHead` for this category must include the symbol and name as the TLD, making it accessible to all applications.
-This entry will be the first and only one in the `authChain`.
-After this step, the `authHead` must be permanently removed by creating an OP_RETURN output as the first output.

 ## Genesis